hanford/BackgroundChanger/readme.md

-A silly tool I made to check color codes on the fly.
+A handy tool to generate similar colors